 If you don’t have a countertop spiralizer, you can use a handheld Titan Vegetable Peeler and Slicer, which I actually did before I got the OXO spiralizer.

-Here’s a quick overview of how to make my Thai zucchini noodles:
+Here’s a quick overview of how to make Vegan Thai Peanut Zucchini Noodles:

 - natural peanut butter